gromacs/gromacs/docs/dev-manual/build-system.rst

    See :doc:`testutils`.
 webpage
-   Collection target that runs the other documentation targets to generate the full set of HTML (and linked) documentaion.
+   Collection target that runs the other documentation targets to generate the full set of HTML (and linked) documentation.
    This target is used as part of the CI.
    All CMake code is in :file:`docs/`. webpage-sphinx